 The Company has previously issued freestanding warrants to purchase shares of its common stock in connection with financing activities.
-The outstanding October 2022 Warrants are classified as liabilities on the balance sheet as they contain terms for redemption of the underlying security that are outside the Company's control.
-The January 2023 Warrants classified as liabilities were fully exercised during the three months ended March 31, 2024.
+The outstanding warrants to purchase common stock originally issued by the Company in October 2022 (the "October 2022 Warrants") are classified as liabilities on the balance sheet as they contain terms for redemption of the underlying security that are outside the Company's control.
+The previously outstanding warrants to purchase common stock originally issued by the Company in January 2023 (the "January 2023 Warrants") classified as liabilities were fully exercised during the three months ended March 31, 2024.
 The Black-Scholes Model is used to value the warrants classified as liabilities and the approach required management to estimate inputs including expected volatility and expected term and is most significantly impacted by the volatility of the Company's common stock price.
 These inputs are inherently subjective and require significant analysis and judgment to develop.